 Your final QBI deduction is the lesser of several calculations, and one of those calculations is your taxable income.
 As someone who donates generously, this fact has definitely impacted my deduction.

 Let’s say your QBI from all small businesses, REITS, and other real estate investments add up to $300,000.
-Because you have large itemized deductions by virtue of donating half of the profits from the main source of QBI, you only have $200,000 in taxable income.
+Because you have large itemized deductions by virtue of donating a significant chunk of the profits from the main source of QBI, you only have $200,000 in taxable income.

 If not for the itemized deductions resulting from donated money, your Section 199A QBI deduction could be 20% of $300,000 = $60,000.
 The value of that deduction using the same 28.25% combined marginal tax brackets would be $16,950 in tax savings.